ConnorFleischman/ConnorFleischman/README.md

 # Hi there 👋

 Welcome to my GitHub profile!
-I'm **Connor Fleischman**, a passionate Software Engineer at Marist College/University dedicated to learning and building through innovation.
+I'm **Connor Fleischman**, a passionate Software Engineer at Marist University dedicated to learning and building through innovation.

 <!---
 ## 🔭 What I’m working on